workplaceninja/fmserver_stats/README.md

 # Features
-1. Ability to expand the time range to a couple days.
+1. Ability to expand the time range of the stats.

-The default view shows you the last 240 snapshots (2 hours with 30 second intervals), but you can move the top scroller to show the last 5000 snapshots.
-If you want to go back even further, you can edit the stats.php file variable $number_of_lines.
-(Doing so will slow down the call.)
+The default view shows you the last 240 snapshots (2 hours with 30 second intervals), but you can move the top scroller to show the last 2,880 snapshots.
+If you want to go back even further, you can edit the snapshots variable in serverstats.js.
+(Doing so will slow down the calls to FM Server.)

+(For the client stats, you will get 10x the number of snapshots.
+This is because there are multiple lines per date.)

 2. Easily toggle on and off the data points you want to see.

-3. Set the refresh rate at the bottom.
+3. Set the refresh rate at the top.

+4. Plot client statistics on a graph.

-If you want to see less than 30 seconds, you must set FileMaker Server to collect more snapshots.
+If you want to see less than 30 seconds, you must change these settings in FileMaker Server to collect more snapshots.